migraine-sudo/BTLE-R/README.md

 ![](https://img.shields.io/badge/Hardware-Hackrf%20One-brightgreen)![](https://img.shields.io/badge/Protocol-BLE-blue)

-**BTLE-Radio** is an open source software-defined radio (HackRF One) Bluetooth low energy software experiment kit that uses software-defined to implement BLE baseband, especially the physical layer and link layer of the BLE protocol stack.
+**BTLE-Radio** is an open source software-defined radio (HackRF One) Bluetooth low energy software experiment kit.
+Implement BLE baseband using software definition.
+In the BLE protocol stack, it corresponds to the physical layer and the link layer.
-Currently under development, it supports sniffing and parsing of three frequency bands of broadcast packets, so stay tuned!
+Currently supports sniffing and parsing of air interface packets in three frequency bands, so stay tuned!

 > Refer to Bluetooth Core Specification v 5.3